What are business drivers?

 Identifying and tracking these critical factors will give you an accurate pulse on your business and how to drive growth.

 By establishing at least five business drivers, you’ll know what to track and how to track and report on changes.
 For some inspiration, here are fifteen of the top business drivers companies track and manage to forecast the road ahead.

 - Financial performance: Financials drive investments, which drive growth and revenue.
 Historically solid financial performance is sometimes the best driver of future performance.

 - Funding: With strong financial statements and reporting, investors feel confident about funding.
-Growth equity and venture capital have a big impact on planning and reaching goals.
+Growth equity and venture capital greatly impact planning and reaching goals.

 - Talent pool: Having the right people and skills in your company boosts the odds of successful projects and continued growth.
 Talented teams (production, engineering, marketing, customer service, and executives) with vision and cooperation often serve as the foundation for success.

 - Capital access: Access to capital funds investments in technology, production, and hiring.

 - Salespeople: When you have a great product or service, your sales team often leads the way in delivering it to customers.
 A sufficient sales force with the right skills and training is essential for maintaining a buyer pipeline.